The term “indoor air pollution” may seem a little vague at first, but once you understand what it actually includes you may be very surprised.

 How You Can Reduce It

-If on the other hand, you’re experiencing issues with dust, pet dander, pollen or mold, you can easily remove this pollutants through the use of an air purifier.
+If on the other hand, you’re experiencing issues with dust, pet dander, pollen or mold, you can easily remove these pollutants through the use of HEPA air purifier.

 You can find out more about how each type of air purifier works by browsing that section of our website.
 We have a host of articles dedicated to educating you on this topic.